aymantaha3345/TranslAI/ReadMe.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 ---
+> ⚠️ This is a **starter framework**.
+Developers must **adapt and customize** it for their own projects.
+It provides a **first-level setup** for prompt translation and enhancement, not a fully production-ready solution.
+---

 ## 🎯 The Problem
 Most image generation models (including OpenAI DALL-E, Midjourney, and similar systems) perform poorly when receiving prompts in non-English languages.
 Users from non-English speaking backgrounds face significant barriers to accessing these powerful creative tools, resulting in lower quality outputs and frustrating user experiences.